 Education Reimagined partnered with 180 Studio and ATTN: to create a video series exploring the “Why” of traditional education.
 The series digs into why we narrowly group children by age, promote memorization over deeper learning, use grade levels as indicators of “moving up,” and confine learning to four-walled classrooms.
-Complementing each video, our Associate Director, Dr. Ulcca Joshi Hansen, provides the research and history around the “why” of America’s education traditions and invites all of us to explore the possibility of something new.
+Complementing each video, our Vice President, Dr. Ulcca Joshi Hansen, provides the research and history around the “why” of America’s education traditions and invites all of us to explore the possibility of something new.

 Human beings aren’t designed to exist or learn in single-age communities.
 Unlike many other species, we are not born into litters.
 From our families and neighborhood-based playgroups all the way through our working lives, we are always surrounded by people of different ages.
 Learning with and from others of different ages is part of our wiring.
 And, for the majority of us, school is the only place where we were restricted to a world of peers who were our exact same age.